 Instantly recognisable by its stark black and white colouration, especially its black circular marking around its eyes, and its stocky bear-like figure, the giant panda is a beloved animal and has since become a symbol of species conservation.
-As March 16 is National Panda Day, it’s the ideal opportunity to celebrate and increase more awareness about the adorable yet vulnerable species.
 Here are some of the most interesting facts about pandas.

 Interesting Facts about Pandas